jae-labs/catv/README.md

   ./catv
   ```

 That's it!
 No extra configuration needed.
-CATV will use the local Ollama API and store flashcards in a SQLite database.
+It will use the local Ollama API and store flashcards in a local SQLite database.

 ## Features